Media bias: Social media

 A 2022 study in PNAS, using a long-running massive-scale randomized experiment, found that the political right enjoys higher algorithmic amplification than the political left in six out of seven countries studied.
 In the US, algorithmic amplification favored right-leaning news sources.
 Media bias is also reflected in search systems in social media.
 Kulshrestha and her team found through research in 2018 that the top-ranked results returned by these search engines can influence users' perceptions when they conduct searches for events or people, which is particularly reflected in political bias and polarizing topics.

 Language

 Tanya Pamplone warns that since much of international journalism takes place in English, there can be instances where stories and journalists from countries where English is not taught have difficulty entering the global conversation.
 Language may also introduce a more subtle form of bias.
 The selection of metaphors and analogies, or the inclusion of personal information in one situation but not another can introduce bias, such as a gender bias.
+Media framing is the way news stories are constructed to evoke a particular interpretation or reaction from the audience.
+During language conversions, the translator, which could be something like a news outlet, can mold a story into something that it is not, and the people receiving the news would not be able to identify the media bias, because they cannot read the original story.